Simão & Co. Wines

 While studying, Hardy worked at two Hawke’s Bay stars: Craggy Range and Sacred Hill.
-After graduating in 2004, she took on a full-time role at Craggy Range, with time out for international vintages, including at Château Giscours in Margaux, and Abreu Vineyards in the Napa Valley.
+After graduating in 2004, she took on a fulltime role at Craggy Range, with time out for international vintages, including at Château Giscours in Margaux, and Abreu Vineyards in the Napa Valley.

 In 2007, Australia beckoned with a winemaking role at The Lane Vineyard in the Adelaide Hills, with the winery still a construction site.
-In 2009, Hardy launched a mobile laboratory service for the Hills, which she subsequently staffed in 2012 so that she could return to winemaking.
+In 2009, Hardy launched a mobile laboratory service for the Hills, which she subsequently staffed in 2012 – then sold in 2016 – so that she could return to winemaking.
 That was for Tash Mooney’s consultancy business, Wine Architect.

 As a new Zealander, you can see Hardy’s reluctance to use her surname on the front label, given the Australian wine aristocracy that it conjures.
 Hardy’s middle name is Dalton, which is her Grandfather’s middle name, so that conflict also presented an opportunity for a tribute.
 It’s a theme that runs through her wines.

 “When I started my brand, I wanted to make a shiraz and a semillon from the vineyard I still work with,” she says.
 “It was more about the grower and the place than the desire to make specific varieties.
-The growers are important to me, my relationship with them. …I really simply do it because I love it,” says Hardy.
-“Nowadays, it is my occupation to bring food to the table, but I never, ever want it to cause stress.
+The growers are important to me, my relationship with them. …I really simply do it because I love it.
+Nowadays, it is my occupation to bring food to the table, but I never, ever want it to cause stress.
 You can see, feel, taste stress in wines.
 I like the wines to be calm.”

-Hardy and her husband Ben Cooke (of Cooke Brothers Wines) recently relocated from the Adelaide Hills to the Fleurieu Peninsula.
+In 2019, Hardy and her husband Ben Cooke (of Cooke Brothers Wines) relocated from the Adelaide Hills to the Fleurieu Peninsula.
 Interestingly, part of Hardy’s reason for leaving her base in Basket Range is one of the reasons many would stay.
 Hardy very much became wrapped up in what has been the locus for natural wines in this country, and her wines were often seen as part and parcel of that movement.
 And while that’s no judgement on the makers of Basket Range, she wanted to be seen for what she did, what she made.

 So, they upped stakes and moved their young family to a tiny shack in Goolwa, just off the beach.
 A cellar door and winery in Port Elliot followed, which now houses both the Charlotte Dalton and Cooke Brothers operations.

-Hardy’s move to the coast has also inspired shifts in her catalogue, with the ‘Wahine’ replacing ‘Eliza’ as the name of her Lenswood pinot noir, which has dual meaning as a Maori word for a strong woman and a Hawaiian word for a female surfer.
-A subtle change, but Hardy believes that all those experiences affect the wines she makes.
+Hardy’s move to the coast has also inspired shifts in her catalogue, with the 2019 ‘Wahine’ replacing ‘Eliza’ as the name of her Lenswood pinot noir, which has dual meaning as a Maori word for a strong woman and a Hawaiian word for a female surfer.
+In 2020, pinot noir aptly comes with the name ‘A Change is Coming’.
+Subtle tweaks, but Hardy believes that all experiences affect the wines she makes.